phoddie/compileDataView/readme.md

 }
 ```

-If the `pack` pragma is changed to `false`, the data structure uses twelve bytes of memory.
+If the `pack` pragma is changed to `4`, the data structure uses twelve bytes of memory.

 ```js
 export class Pack extends DataView {